PlainOldDesign/comstrucd/README.md

 # comstrucd
-A library for managing Compact Structured Data.
-Motivation is storing a config state in a URL friendly string.
+A library for managing compact structured data.
+Motivation: storing a config state in a URL friendly string.